Knowledge graphSettings

 Strengths

-- Strong focus on high-scale multi-cluster rollout operations.
+• Strong focus on large-scale multi-cluster management.

-- Works well when Rancher is already the central cluster management layer.
+• Works well when Rancher is already the central cluster management layer.

 Constraints

-- Most effective inside Rancher-centric platform ecosystems.
+• Most effective inside Rancher-centric platform ecosystems.

-- Needs a clear strategy for bundle decomposition and dependency control.
+• Needs a clear strategy for bundle decomposition and dependency control.

 OpenShift GitOps

-Role: Enterprise GitOps distribution built on top of Argo CD
+Role: Enterprise GitOps distribution built on top of Argo CD.

 Best fit: OpenShift organizations that need integrated enterprise controls, support, and platform standardization.